IntelligentSoftwareSystems/Galois/lonestar/preflowpush/README.md

 DESCRIPTION
 ===========

-This program partitions a given graph using the METIS algorithm:
+This program computes the maximum flow from a given source to a given sink in a given graph using the preflow-push algorithm (also called push-relabel algorithm).
+Please refer to the textbook for more details on the algorithm:

-George Karypis and Vipin Kumar.
-A fast and high quality multilevel scheme for partitioning irregular graphs.
-International Conference on Parallel Processing.
-1995

-The algorithm first coarsens the graph, partitions it, and then refines the partitioning.
+Cormen, Leiserson, Rivest, Stein.
+Introduction to Algorithms.
+MIT Press.
+2001.

 INPUT